Research Mode (Cafes)

 Managing Tray Items

-• Drag to reorder items
+• Drag to reorder items (expand the rail first)

-• Edit notes on any item
+• Edit notes on any item, from the pane

 • Delete with undo (5-second window to restore)